guoguolong/magic-mooc-client/README.md

-A Magic MOOC Platform
+A Magic MOOC Website

-The project build on below these technoligies
+### The project build with below these technologies

 * react (hook)
 * redux